Tour TypeHiking, camping, adventure, history, culture.

 We hope that this packing list for Machu Picchu will be useful for any trek you choose and you can do only a few small variations that can suite better for you

-Summary Classic Inca Trail to Machu Picchu 4D
+Classic Inca Trail, Machu Picchu Hike 4D

 Our standard four-day group trek is the most popular of the Inca Trail treks that we offer.
 On this trek, you will need to carry your sleeping bag and sleeping mattress.
 Together, the sleeping bag and mattress weigh about 2.5 kilos (4 pounds); most trekkers end up carrying about 7-10 kilos (14-20 pounds) total.
 (Porters will carry all food, cooking, and camping supplies.)